6 Healthy Hair Facts You Never Knew!

 Never brush or comb wet hair.
 When hair is wet, right out of the shower, it can be all too tempting to comb what seem like freshly conditioned, silky strands.
 While hair feels easier to brush when wet, though, your lovely locks are actually 3-times weaker when wet than when dry!
-So, brush your hair before you shower and gently comb conditioner through locks with your fingers before letting hair dry completely prior to bringing brush to hair again.
+So, brush your hair before you shower and gently comb conditioner through locks with your fingers before letting hair dry completely prior to bringing brush to healthy hair again.

 Only shampoo your scalp, condition your hair.
 Hair commercials may lead you to believe that sudsy shampoo should lather your locks from root to ends, but not only is this a waste of shampoo, but also it’s bad for your hair.
 Shampoo, by design, washes away oils, which is great for cleansing your scalp but unnecessary and damaging with regard to the lengths of your hair.
-Conditioner, on the other hand, is designed to detangle, moisturize and, well, condition, which is great for the lengths of your hair (especially the ends) but conditioner on your scalp leads to limp locks, a greasy scalp and makes you have to wash your hair more often.
+Conditioner, on the other hand, is designed to detangle, moisturize and, well, condition, which is great for the lengths of your soon to be healthy hair (especially the ends) but conditioner on your scalp leads to limp locks, a greasy scalp and makes you have to wash your hair more often.

 Blow-dry or iron… not both.
 Heat styling gets a bad wrap but it’s only bad for our hair when it goes too far – or you’re styling with more than one heated styling tool.
 Let hair air dry and then heat style as desired or blow-dry and go for healthier hair.